Wini Thomas, Osteopath & Mineral Balancing Practitioner

 More About My Non-biz Life…

-When I’m not in the clinic, you’ll usually find me playing chauffeur to my daughter (honestly, I think I deserve a medal for the mileage alone!) or out enjoying the fruits of my latest foraging adventures.
+When I’m not in the clinic, you’ll usually find me out enjoying the fruits of my latest foraging adventures.
 Food is my love language – whether I’m growing it, cooking it, or, let’s be honest, eating it.

 I spend a fair amount of time in the garden attempting to grow my own produce.
 “Attempting” being the key word here – sometimes it thrives, sometimes it’s more of a “well, at least the chickens enjoyed it” situation.
 Speaking of chickens, mine provide endless entertainment and eggs, and one day I’m determined to add goats into the mix.
 Not just because they’re hilarious, but because the thought of making raw yogurt, cheese, and even homemade soap from their milk makes me ridiculously excited.
 So yes…watch this space!